DATA-606-2023-FALL-MONDAY/Sirangi_Aditya/DOCS/project_proposal.md

 The target Variable is a Dependent Variable : Total Number of Dead and Missing

 - features
-Incident Type
+Incident Type,
-Incident year
+Incident year,
-Number of Dead
+Number of Dead,
-Number of Survivors
+Number of Survivors,
-Number of Females
+Number of Females,
-Number of Males
+Number of Males,
-Number of Children
+Number of Children,
-Cause of Death
+Cause of Death,
-Country of Origin
+Country of Origin,
-Migration route
+Migration route.
 - model to predict whether a missing immigrant is more likely to be found alive or not based on available features.
 - identify patterns in missing immigrant incidents.
 - recommendations for policies and interventions to reduce the number of missing immigrants.